Ulsan South Korea Travel Guide

 Pick accommodations that have eco-friendly certifications and minimize energy consumption during your stay to support Ulsan's sustainability efforts.

-Consider extending your discovery of South Korea, or returning to Ulsan in a different season to experience new festivals and landscapes.
+Consider extending your finding of South Korea, or returning to Ulsan in a different season to experience new festivals and scenery.

 South Korea's second-largest city, known for its beaches, markets, and traditional villages.

-A UNESCO World Heritage site, the ancient capital of the Silla Kingdom, full of history and shrines.
+A UNESCO World Heritage site, the ancient capital of the Silla Kingdom, rich in history and holy sites.

 A coastal city known for its steel industry and scenic spots like Homigot.